vic-cieslak/portfolio-income-manager/NEW_FEATURES.md

+- fix shib price (crypto pricy) not beeing displayed (it is displayed as 0.00 pln) - some cryptocurrencies have really small prices like 0.0000025, they are not being displayed correctly.
+[DONE]
 - fix calendar styling in income adder[DONE]
 - income history should use bars[DONE]
 - use bar chart for portfolio history value over time.[DONE]